mgingras/fBomb/README.md

 then just browse to localhost:5000 and you should see some fBombs!

-(Alternatively you can hard code them in coffeeApp.coffee)
+(Alternatively you can hard code them in wherever they apply)

+coffeeApp.coffee

 ```coffee
 Twitter = new twit {
   consumer_key: [Consumer key]